‘RRR’ Oscars Chances for India, N.T. Rama Rao Jr and Best Picture

 Some are expecting India to choose a safer bet for its submission such as “The Kashmir Files,” a Hindi-language drama film written and directed by Vivek Agnihotri.
 No official word has been made on what direction the Film Federation of India is leaning.

-What’s interesting is how could the committee ignore a film like “RRR,” made on a budget of ₹550 crore (US $72 million) and standing as the most expensive Indian film ever made?
+What’s interesting is how might the committee ignore a film like “RRR,” made on a budget of ₹550 crore (US $72 million) and standing as the most expensive Indian film ever made?
 India’s film market is massive, with Bollywood generating countless productions every year.
 The lobbying to be the official film is loud and robust.

 Read more: Variety’s Awards Circuit Oscars Predictions Hub